Church of St. John the Evangelist (Montreal): History

-2020s Financial Troubles
+2020s

 Necessary repairs to the building have proven to be beyond the financial capacity of the current congregation.
 Various plans to develop the property have so far not come to fruition, despite several years of efforts by a dedicated committee.

 In December 2022, St. Michael's Mission moved to St. George's Anglican Church, where it continues its ministry to the homeless.

-Continuing as a Place of Worship

 An initial vote at a Vestry meeting on April 15, 2023, endorsed a motion to authorize the Diocese to sell the church.
 The income from the investments after the sale of the church would be used to allow the congregation to maintain its distinctive style of Anglo-Catholic worship in a different place.
 At a subsequent Vestry meeting on July 16, 2023, this vote was overturned and a committee was set up to explore other options for continuing in the present church without selling the property.
 The church continues to seek financial aid and development opportunities.

+The church has supported various renovations with the assistance of grants from the Conseil du Patrimoine religieux du Québec.